-The Fraser Orthopaedic Institute Surgeons provide call coverage and accept transfer of Orthopaedic trauma that requires higher level orthopaedic care within the boundaries of the Fraser Health Authority.
+The Fraser Orthopaedic Institute Surgeons provide call coverage and accept a transfer of Orthopaedic trauma that requires higher level orthopaedic care within the boundaries of the Fraser Health Authority.
 In addition, we manage community level trauma for Royal Columbian, Eagle Ridge and Delta Hospitals.
 We see the second highest volume of paediatric orthopaedic trauma next to BC Children’s hospital and we operate the busiest Orthopaedic Trauma service in the province.

-Casting, splinting, bracing and wound care is provided on site by our licensed Orthopaedic Technologist under the direct supervision of your treating surgeon.
+Casting, splinting, bracing and wound care is provided on-site by our licensed Orthopaedic Technologist under the direct supervision of your treating surgeon.

 Please bring 3rd party claim information (ICBC, WSBC).

 British Columbia Medical Services Plan (MSP) does not cover the cost of casts, braces or splints.
 You will be responsible for the cost of these products (Visa, MC, cash, Interac accepted).

 Imaging (CDs, films) should be brought in by patient if not accessible online via FHA PACS network, WestCoast Medical Imaging or Medray.